 That’s the exercise.
 We simply rest our mind or attention on one of these objects and gently try to leave it there as long as we can.
 We don’t need to stare, or focus intently–think of gently placing or resting the mind.
 And that is all we have to do.
 We practice stage one of resting for a period of time until we notice that we can hold our attention a little longer than before.

-In the next post we’ll explore what happens after stage one!
+In the next post, Continuous Placement in Meditation, we’ll explore what happens after stage one!